image-js/image-js-docs/docs/Useful tips/Blurring techniques and their differences.md

 ![Image from tutorial](./images/blurring/imgTest.jpg)

-Here is the image of particles of high quality.
-The problem with high quality is that it improves overall quality of the image details, which makes threshold to pick on noise which is undesirable during image analysis.
-These small dots become regions, they start disrupting data collection the whole analysis goes sideways etc.
+Here is the high quality image of particles.
+The problem with high quality is that it improves overall image details, which makes threshold to pick on noise which is undesirable during image analysis (look at the top-right corner).
+These small dots become regions, they start disrupting data collection, the whole analysis goes sideways etc.

 ![Thresholding with no blur](./images/blurring/isodataNoBlur.jpg)